 Eyesight can be impacted by glaucoma in several ways, including:

-• Reduced Night Vision: Glaucoma can also make it difficult to see in low light such as at night or in dimly lit rooms.
+- Reduced Night Vision: Glaucoma can make it much harder to see in low-light conditions, such as at night or in dimly lit rooms.
+This happens because glaucoma damages the optic nerve, which carries images from your eyes to your brain.
+As a result:

 Treatment Options for Glaucoma